barsi/odoo-rtl/README.md

 ## Contributions and Support
 1. you can post an issue (for bugs and new features).
-2. create a pull request.
+2. create pull request.
-3. or by email (if you dont have a github account).
+3. or by email (if you dont have github account).

 ### License